 That is a question we all have tried to figure out.
 I often meet clients who have been eating only soup-based meals or have taken part in Weight Watchers or who have left out all the carbohydrates of the diet.
 None of these diets have worked out.
 Usually, clients come to see me last – when they have “failed in every possible diet.”

 What did Leila Karhunen answer to the big question “What is the best diet to lose weight today and tomorrow?”.
 “The best diet is the kind diet that suits you the best on a personal level, and it’s easy for you to follow in the long term.”

 When it comes to weight loss, researches have shown that it doesn´t matter from which sources you get your energy.
 It doesn´t matter if you avoid fat or carbohydrates.
 BUT concerning your health, it does matter where you get your energy.
 For example, if you are on a low-carb diet, there has been shown adverse changes on cholesterol.

 The most important thing is that your diet suits you personally and you are ready to follow it in your everyday life for the rest of your life.
 If you want to lose weight, you must have less energy in your diet.

 How to have smaller energy content in your diet?

 The easiest way to have less energy in a meal is to have more vegetables.
 Vegetables don´t have a lot of energy, but they will fill your stomach.
 (BTW: We are writing a book including these themes with Mia.
-You can download a sneak preview of the book here if you wish).
-Leila Karhunen reminded us about the fact that people tend to get bored with one flavor at the time.
-When the taste and the texture of a food changes we can eat even more.
+You can download a free preview of the book here if you wish).
+Leila Karhunen reminded us about the fact that people tend to get bored with one flavor at a time.
+When the taste and the texture of food change we can eat even more.
 That is why I often joke with my clients, that there is another stomach for desserts.